Targeted Pain Relief. No Pills, No GI Side Effects.

 1-3cm

 The critical advantage for topical treatment: bursitis is inflammatory by definition.
 The problem is localized inflammation in a superficial structure.
-That means an anti-inflammatory medication delivered directly to the site — through the skin, not through your entire digestive system — addresses the mechanism where it matters.
+That means an anti-inflammatory medication delivered directly to the site, through the skin rather than through your entire digestive system, addresses the mechanism where it matters.
 Topical NSAID delivery to the inflamed bursa is mechanistically logical and guideline-supported.

 "My hip bursitis flares up every time I increase my running mileage.
 I was taking naproxen daily and my doctor told me to stop because of kidney risk.
-The prescription gel goes right on my hip — I can actually train through it now." — Forum user
+The prescription gel goes right on my hip, and I can actually train through it now."
+Forum user

 The Usual Approach